pydanny/cookiecutter-djangopackage/README.rst

     $ cookiecutter https://github.com/pydanny/cookiecutter-djangopackage.git

-You'll be prompted for some questions, answer them, then it will create a cookiecutter-dj-package with your new package.
+You'll be prompted for some questions, answer them, then it will create a directory that is your new package.

 Let's pretend you want to create a reusable Django app called "Blogging-for-Humans", with an app that can be placed in INSTALLED_APPS as "blogging_humans".
-Rather than have to copy/paste from other people's projects and then fight enthusiasm destroying app layout issues like `setup.py` configuration and creating test harnesses, you get cookiecutter_ to do all the work.
+Rather than have to copy/paste from other people's projects and then fight enthusiasm destroying app layout issues like `setup.py` configuration and creating test harnesses, you get Cookiecutter_ to do all the work.

 **Warning**: After this point, change 'Daniel Greenfeld', 'pydanny', etc to your own information.

 It prompts you for questions.
 Answer them::

-    Cloning into 'cookiecutter-dj-package'...
+    Cloning into 'cookiecutter-djangopackage'...
     remote: Counting objects: 49, done.
     remote: Compressing objects: 100% (33/33), done.
     remote: Total 49 (delta 6), reused 48 (delta 5)